Our renowned welding courses teach you industry recognised skills that are invaluable in a range of metal-related

 |Certificate II in Engineering Pathways - Fabrication and Mechanical|

-The fabrication stream of the Certificate II in Engineering course will give you basic knowledge and skills to help you successfully gain employment in the metal trades.
+The fabrication and mechanical stream of the Certificate II in Engineering course will give you basic knowledge and skills to help you successfully gain employment in the metal trades.
 You will gain the preparatory skills and knowledge of basic metal fabrication, welding and machining processes that the fabrication industry needs.

 |Certificate III in Engineering - Fabrication Trade - Heavy Fabrication|